 UDAF monitors for invasive insects statewide.
 These pests cause significant damage to agricultural industries, managed landscapes, parks, gardens and natural resources.
 When they become established, production costs and pesticide use increase.
 JB is a destructive, invasive pest that is not established in Utah.
-UDAF annually places thousands of JB detection traps across Utah's 29 counties to monitor for introductions.
-In 2020, 18 JB were detected via trapping in Weber County.
+UDAF monitors for JB state-wide by placing thousands of traps.
+In 2021, 15 JB were detected via trapping in Centerville and Kaysville.
+This was a substantial decrease in captures from the year before and indicates that the eradication efforts are working.
 UDAF has declared a Plant Pest Emergency per UCA § 4-35-101 et. seq. and devised an eradication plan to ensure JB does not establish.